 Transportation:

-We will rent one large passenger van or two medium-sized vans (depending on availability) to transport participants during the trip.
+We will rent one large passenger van and one additional smaller vehicle to transport participants during the trip.

 Lodging: